From Friday, June 5th, 2026

 Becoming Overhead

-In general, this might lead to a landscape where software engineering is treated like overhead, kind of like legal work is now; where lawyers have contracts and terms of service, software engineers will have specs.
+In general, I think this could lead to a landscape where software engineering is treated like overhead, kind of like legal work is now; where lawyers have contracts and terms of service, software engineers will have specs.

 Individual engineers might become more interchangeable, even across organizations; as the space matures, alpha from using LLMs “better” will be thin on the ground.
-There will be less incentive to try to acquire and nurture new talent, except for maybe a few people at the top.
+There will be less incentive to try to acquire and reward talent, except for maybe a few people at the top.2

-And maybe this example will prove irrelevant to software development.
-We’re still early; code generation sucked a year ago; and it might turn out that all that really happens is that the yearly roadmap will start seeing some progress before the end of Q2.
+Or maybe none of this will happen.
+We’re still early; code generation sucked a year ago; and it might turn out that all that will really happen is that the average yearly roadmap will start seeing some progress before the end of Q2.

 But I do think that there’s a decent chance that software engineering ends up less valued, less invested-in, and less determinative of the pace that a business moves at, and all without even really meaningfully improving the experience of software for customers.
-This can happen while businesses are pursuing their rational self-interest, and despite the best intentions of the people who feel empowered by new coding technologies.
+This could happen just from businesses pursuing their rational self-interest, and despite the best intentions of the people who feel empowered by our new coding technologies.

 Footnotes